 How Often to Feed a Pacman Frog At Any Age

-Your Pacman Frog can essentially eat whatever prey item will fit inside its mouth.
+Just like White’s Tree Frogs, your Pacman Frog can essentially eat whatever prey item will fit inside its mouth.
+In fact, this is why they’re classified as gape-limited predators!

 When feeding your Pacman Frog, offer only enough insects that can be consumed overnight.
 If there are uneaten insects in your frog’s enclosure after several hours, feed your frog fewer insects in the future.